-Here’s why I was wrong about relationship prediction.
+Here’s why I was wrong about relationship predictions.
 Not only is it the quickest way to get a full list of possible relationships, but it also orders them from top to bottom by the highest probability.
 Maybe when relationship prediction was new there were people who scoffed at the idea of separating all of the relationship types and listing their individual probabilities rather than just listing each one that’s possible.
 If so, those would be the same people who would today scoff at the idea of separating in-group relationship types and even paternal/maternal relationships.
 But, again, listing those separately and showing the individual probabilities costs you no time (it costed me thousands of hours, but that’s ok), rather it saves you from doing time-consuming genealogical and match clustering work on less likely relationships before checking the more likely ones.

 I hope that you recognize how incredibly valuable it is to have accurate relationship prediction like I now do.
 We really can’t do genetic genealogy without first knowing what relationship types to expect for a given cM or percentage value, and there’s no better and faster way to do that than with a relationship predictor.
 So which one should you use?
 I’m going to provide some examples that show the importance of the new features.

 The most striking difference between in-group relationship types is that of grandparent/grandchild to the other relationships sharing 25%, on average.
 That includes aunts/uncles/nieces/nephews and half-siblings.
 Here are some examples I’ve seen of people who had questions about the amount of cM they shared between a grandparent or grandchild.